CpuID/packer-ubuntu-virtualbox/README.md

 before kicking off packer.
 For the OVF to Vagrant Box stage, we find the most recent OVF in the directory and pass it to packer.

+By default these scripts will build for Ubuntu Precise 12.04, see below for details on building other versions.

 # Prerequisites

 These scripts assume you have the below available/installed: